-QUEEN’S PARK – The Ford government must act now to restore funding for the Back Door Mission, an acute care clinic serving people in crisis in downtown Oshawa, said MPP Jennifer French.
+QUEEN’S PARK – The current government must act now to restore funding for the Back Door Mission, an acute care clinic serving people in crisis in downtown Oshawa, said MPP Jennifer French.

 French wrote the following letter to the minister of health on Wednesday and brought the issue to her during question period on Thursday, after the clinic’s provincial funding ended without notice.

 Ministry of Health

 I have every faith that you are both aware of the acute and pressing needs across communities when it comes to caring for marginalized populations.
 While Oshawa is not unique in its desperate need for mental health and addiction resources and support, we have been unique – and a leader – in coordinated, immediate and effective care and intervention through Mission United.
 The Back Door Mission and its community partners established a model of care that should stand as a gold standard for others to follow when supporting the immediate crisis needs of those most in need.
 Instead, the funding from the Province – through Ontario Health East – has evaporated without warning.
 I am appealing to you to quickly respond to this unfortunate situation and ensure that the vital, life-saving medical services can continue at the Back Door Mission.

 My office works with unsheltered and underserved constituents.
 I recognize just how impossible it is for many people living in our community to navigate health care and support systems while struggling with addictions and/or mental health issues.
 For some people it is nearly impossible to survive.
 The Back Door Mission is a centre of care and service without equal in the Province.
 I would invite you to tour and see first-hand the value of a multi-agency approach to care.